skupperproject/skupper-docs/input/kube-yaml/site-linking.md

    ```
 To link sites, you create `AccessGrant` and `AccessToken` resources on the listening site and apply the  `AccessToken` resource on the connecting site to create the link.

-**AccessGrant** is a server-side permission on a listening site that allows redemption of access tokens to create links.
-It exposes a URL, a secret code, and a CA for issuing certificates.
-The number of redemptions and the length of the redemption window is configurable.
+**AccessGrant** is a permission on a listening site that allows redemption of access tokens to create links.
+The component it gives permission to is the **GrantServer** which is a HTTPS server that ultimately sets up the link.

+The GrantServer provides a URL, a secret code, and a cert that are bundled together to form an AccessToken.
+The number of times an AccessToken can be redeemed and how long it remains active are both configurable.
+On OpenShift, the GrantServer is exposed by a Route, while other systems use a LoadBalancer to make it accessible.

-**AccessToken** is short-lived, usually single-use credential that contains the AccessGrant URL and secret code.
-A connecting site redeems this token to establish a link to the listening site.
+**AccessToken** is short-lived, usually single-use credential that contains the AccessGrant URL, secret code and a cert to establish a secure connection to the GrantServer.
+A connecting site redeems this token for a `Link` resource to establish a link to the listening site.

 **Procedure**